 Gutters Are the Key -Your Home’s First Defense Against Roof Runoff

-Troughs that collect and channel rain running off a roof, gutters play the most important role in protecting your home from roof runoff.
+Troughs that collect and channel rain running off a roof, and gutters play the most important role in protecting your home from roof runoff.
 With proper slopes, gutter systems carry stormwater to downspouts that deposit the water into the ground and well away from your siding, windows, doors and foundation.

 The most commonly used gutter – open gutters – should be regularly cleaned of leaves and debris in order to function properly.
 Open rain gutters can get clogged with leaves, acorns, pine needles, and other debris.
-In dry conditions clogged gutters are a fire hazard; and during heavy rains, clogged gutters and downspouts can cause rainwater to overflow, potentially causing substantial damage to your building, landscaping and basement.
+In dry conditions clogged gutters are a fire hazard, and during heavy rains, clogged gutters and downspouts can cause rainwater to overflow, potentially causing substantial damage to your building, landscaping and basement.
 Adding gutter guards can keep debris out, eliminate clogs and lengthen the life of your gutter system.

 Tips for Preventing Roof Runoff

 Uncontrolled water run-off from your roof can be alleviated with some easy measures.
-It’s better to stop the water before it seeps in and causes damage, rather than than trying to find ways to handle water after it has seeped through the foundation.
+It’s better to stop the water before it seeps in and causes damage, rather than trying to find ways to handle water after it has seeped through the foundation.

 - Add gutters and downspouts if your home is lacking them and if roof runoff doesn’t drain freely away from the foundation.